-JK Rowling started 2019 with wizard poop.
+J.K.
+Rowling started 2019 with wizard poop.
 She’s ending the year by stepping in it

 But not all digitally conveyed ire is created equal.

-Take for instance the case of JK Rowling, CEO of Harry Potter, Inc.—and lightning rod for controversy.
+Take for instance the case of J.K.
+Rowling, CEO of Harry Potter, Inc.—and lightning rod for controversy.
 What’s interesting about the outrage flash points that the author inspires is how they fluctuate between benign and legitimately concerning.

 The more innocuous controversies often stem from Rowling’s habit of tinkering with her own canon.
 (Famously, the author announced that her character Dumbledore was gay, only after completing the seven-book saga with nary any indication of his orientation.)
 She kicked off 2019 by revising Potter history to include the concept that, before plumbing, wizards would simply poop themselves and disappear the evidence.
 Her unasked-for insistence on this matter, announced via Twitter, led to some truly bizarre early-January fecal discourse.